syauqifut/syauqifut/README.md

-<h1 align="center">Hi 👋, I'm Ahmad Syauqi Futtaqi</h1>
-<h3 align="center">Backend Developer</h3>
+Hi , i'm <b>Ahmad Syauqi Futtaqi</b>

-I am a web developer with around 3 years of experience and currently taking a bachelor degree majoring in Information Systems at Binus University Online Learning.
+I am a web backend developer with around 3 years of experience and currently taking a bachelor degree majoring in Information Systems.
 I am very interested to be here and as always, want to improve and learn new skill also I'm a fast learner and be able to work well

 <h3 align="left">Connect with me:</h3>